Therapy for IVF, Fertility Issues, Miscarriage & Infertility. Specialist Support for Women. Online, UK Wide.

 Counselling & Psychotherapy

-Specialist Counselling for Fertility Challenges, IVF, Miscarriage & Loss - Online
+Counselling for Fertility Challenges, IVF, Miscarriage & Infertility - Online

 Hi, and welcome.
-If you’re navigating fertility challenges, IVF, miscarriage, or childlessness, you’re not alone - and you’re in the right place.
+If you’re dealing with fertility challenges, IVF, miscarriage, or infertility, you are in the right place to find support.

 I am a counsellor and psychotherapist who specialises in supporting women who are dealing with these issues.
-In my work, I draw upon my own personal experience of this journey, alongside many years of experience as a therapist.
+In my work, I draw upon my own personal experience of this challenging and difficult journey, alongside many years of experience as a therapist.

 I offer online counselling across London - including Walthamstow, Woodford, Highams Park and Buckhurst Hill - as well as supporting clients UK‑wide.